webarch-coop/ansible-role-ansible/README.md

 ssh-import-id chriscroome
 ```

-Where `$GITHUB_USERNAME` is your GitHub username, this will import your SSH public keys from GitHub, or use `ssh-import-id-lp` to use your SSH public keys from Launchpad.
+This will import your public keys from Launchpad, use `ssh-import-id-lp` to use your SSH public keys from GitHub.

-Please run an appropriate `sudoers` Playbook to add sudoers accounds before runnng this Playbook.
+Please run an appropriate `sudoers` Playbook to add sudoers accounds before running this Playbook.

 ## Running the Playbook